openebs-archive/openebs-docs/docs/configurepools.md

 OpenEBS installation process creates the following defaults :

-- One sparse disk is created on each node in the cluster  once you enable the  `OPENEBS_IO_INSTALL_DEFAULT_CSTOR_SPARSE_POOL` ENV in the openebs operator YAML file before its is getting applied.
+- One sparse disk is created on each node in the cluster  once you enable the  `OPENEBS_IO_INSTALL_DEFAULT_CSTOR_SPARSE_POOL` ENV in the openebs operator YAML file before it is getting applied.
 - After the previous step, a ready to use cStorPool config called `cstor-sparse-pool` .
-This `cstor-sparse-pool` config has a `cStor Pool` instance on every node of the cluster.
+This `cstor-sparse-pool` config has a `cStorStoragePool` instance on every node of the cluster.
-- One StorageClass called `openebs-cstor-sparse` that points to `cstor-sparse-pool`
+- One StorageClass called `openebs-cstor-sparse` that points to `cstor-sparse-pool` will be created.

 <img src="/docs/assets/svg/sparsepool.svg" alt="OpenEBS configuration flow" style="width:100%">